mStirner/oh-plg-phoscon/README.md

 # Introduction
-This plugin controlls phoscon/zigbee gateways.
+This plugin controlls phoscon/zigbee gateways.<br />
+Tested only on phsocon/dreseden elektronik devices.

 # Installation
 1) Create a new plugin over the OpenHaus backend HTTP API